Some people — Ben Franklin, Steve Jobs and Oprah Winfrey jump to mind — seem born for success. But don’t think the same couldn’t be said about you.

 Dudarev Mikhail / Shutterstock.com

 Finally, perhaps the most important characteristic of successful people is that they work hard.

-A U.S. Trust study released in May surveyed individuals with investible assets of at least $3 million.
-It found that 77 percent of wealthy individuals reported growing up middle class or lower.
+A U.S. Trust study released in May surveyed individuals with investable assets of at least $3 million.
+It found that 77 percent of wealthy individuals reported growing up in middle-class families or poorer.

 That means most financially successfully people didn’t have their money handed to them — instead, they likely worked hard for it.

 If you aren’t willing to put in the hours and make some sacrifices, you might as well get accustomed to mediocrity.
 The best things in life — whether that’s money in the bank or a great relationship with your spouse or child — typically come only with significant effort.